 The lens squeeze factor determines the factor that is used for anamorphic desqueeze on the monitoring outputs when using anamorphic lenses.
 This value is also written into the metadata of the clip and allows video players and editing software to automatically desqueeze clips that have been shot with anamorphic lenses.
 Frame lines will automatically scale to the selected lens squeeze factor.
-Setting the lens squeeze factor for Anamorphic Desqueeze is supported in sensor modes 4.6K 3:2 Open Gate, 3.3K 6:5 and 3K 1:1.

-Select MENU > Recording > Project Settings > Lens Squeeze Factor and select the lens squeeze factor.
+▶ Select MENU > Recording > Project Settings > Lens Squeeze Factor and select the lens squeeze factor.

-Anamorphic desqueeze and the set factor are indicated through the desqueeze icon displayed in the Status Info (here: 2.00).
+The set lens squeeze factor is indicated through the desqueeze icon displayed in the Status Info (here: 2.00).